joshuadavidthomas/django-github-app/CONTRIBUTING.md

 Integration tests are contained in the [`tests/integration`](tests/integration) directory and test actual interactions with GitHub's API and webhooks.

 These tests are skipped by default and must be explicitly enabled by passing `--integration` as a pytest argument.
-Running them requires both a GitHub App and a Personal Access Token (PAT) configured in your environment.
+Running them requires a GitHub App in your user account and configured in your environment.

-Follow these steps to set up your environment for integration tests:
+Follow these steps to get set up for integration tests:

 1. Create a test GitHub App:
    - Go to GitHub Developer Settings > GitHub Apps > New GitHub App